-5 Things You Didn’t Know About: Pecatonica, Illinois
+5 Cool Things You Probably Didn’t Know About Pecatonica, Illinois

 First referred to by Indian settlers as peeketolika, meaning crooked river.
 Pecatonica also has origins from the combination of two Algonquin words; Bekaa (or Pekaa in some dialects) which means slow, and Niba which means water, forming the word Bekaaniba or Slow Water.
 The Pecatonica River forms Pec's northern border.